natalieagus/50002/docs/Software/k_stackandprocedures.md

 >    - Describe advanced concepts like nested functions and non-local variables, and how they affect procedure linkage.
 >    - Describe the limitations of C and C++ in handling complex function structures compared to languages like Python.
 >
 > These objectives aim to equip us with a comprehensive understanding of how functions are implemented at a low level, using the stack for memory management during function calls and returns.
-Students will also learn about the conventions and best practices in designing and debugging functions to write robust and maintainable code.
+We will also learn about the conventions and best practices in designing and debugging functions to write robust and maintainable code.

 ## [Overview](https://www.youtube.com/watch?v=u4TETujaNuk&t=0s)